 One in four Americans over age 65 experiences a significant fall every year, according to the Centers for Disease Control and Prevention (CDC),.
 It’s a leading cause of injury among those in this age group, but it’s not limited to older Americans.
 People of any age can experience a fall if the circumstances are right for it.

 It is important to report a fall to your primary care provider, but less than half of people who fall do.
 Having any type of fall increases the likelihood of experiencing another fall in the future that could be more serious.
 Additionally, the fall could have occurred due to an undiagnosed health condition or as a side effect of a medication.
-Your provider at Western Maryland Health System (WMHS) can help you pinpoint the reason so you can avoid future falls.
+Your provider at UPMC Western Maryland can help you pinpoint the reason so you can avoid future falls.
 Some of the most common reasons for falls among older people include:

 - Deficiency of Vitamin D